This script is available in scripts/consult_environments.py

 3. Identify the components of the building that you want to observe and control.
 This is the most challenging part of the process.
 Typically, users are already familiar with the building and know the name and key of the elements in advance.
 If not, follow the process below:

-1. Run a preliminary simulation with EnergyPlus directly, without any control flow, to view the different OutputVariables and Meters.
+1. Run a preliminary simulation with EnergyPlus directly, without any control, to check the different OutputVariables and Meters.
 Consult the output files, specifically the RDD extension file, to identify possible observable variables.

 2. The challenge is knowing the names but not the possible Keys (EnergyPlus doesn’t initially provide this information).
 Use these names to define the environment (see step 4).
 If the Key is incorrect, Sinergym will notify you of the error and provide a data_available.txt file in the output, as it has already connected with the EnergyPlus API.
 This file contains all the controllable schedulers for the actions and all the observable variables, now with their respective Keys, enabling the correct definition of the environment.

-4. With this information, the next step is defining the environment using the building model.
-You have several options:
+1. With this information, the next step is defining the environment using the building model.
+You can:

 1. Use the Sinergym environment constructor directly.
 The arguments for building observation and control are explained within the class and should be specified in the same format as the EnergyPlus API.

 2. Set up the configuration to register environment IDs directly.
-For more information, refer to the documentation Environments Configuration and Registration.
-Sinergym will verify that the established configuration is correct and notify you of any potential errors.
+For more information, refer to Environments configuration and registration.
+Sinergym will verify that the established configuration is correct and notify about any potential errors.

-1. If you’ve used Sinergym’s registry, you’ll have access to environment IDs associated with your building.
+1. If you used Sinergym’s registry, you will have access to environment IDs associated with your building.
 Use them with gym.make(<environment_id>) as usual.
-If you’ve created an environment instance directly, use that instance to start interacting with the building.
+Besides, if you created an environment instance directly, use that instance to start interacting with the building.

 Note